Constipation is a common problem that’s generally defined as having less than three bowel movements per week (1).

-Summary: Processed grains and their products, such as white rice, white pasta and white bread, contain less fiber than whole grains, making them generally more constipating.
+Processed grains and their products, such as white rice, white pasta, and white bread, contain less fiber than whole grains, making them generally more constipating.
 On the other hand, some people find that consuming less fiber helps relieve constipation.

 Dairy appears to be another common cause of constipation, at least for some people.

-Infants, toddlers and children appear particularly at risk, possibly due to a sensitivity to the proteins found cow's milk (
+Infants, toddlers, and children appear particularly at risk, possibly due to a sensitivity to the proteins found in cow’s milk (